Babson-Alling House: Archaeological description

 While no prehistoric sites are currently recorded on the property, it is possible that sites are present.
-The physical characteristics of the property including its elevated level to moderately sloping, well drained location in close proximity to Annisquam River wetlands indicate favorable locational criteria for Native American subsistence and settlement activities.
-Four known prehistoric sites are also recorded in the general area (within on mile), all of which border Annisquam River wetlands.
-Given the above factors, historic landuse of the property and the small size (20,000 square feet) of the lot, a moderate potential exists for locating significant prehistoric survivals.
+The physical characteristics of the property, including its elevated level to moderately sloping and well-drained location in close proximity to Annisquam River wetlands, indicate favorable locational criteria for Native American subsistence and settlement activities.
+Four known prehistoric sites are also recorded in the general area (within one mile), all of which border Annisquam River wetlands.
+Given the above factors, the historic land use of the property, and the small size (20,000 square feet) of the lot, a moderate potential exists for locating significant prehistoric survivals.

 There is a high potential for locating significant historic archaeological remains on the property.
 Structural remains and/or construction features may survive from at least three major periods of construction and remodeling at the house since its construction in ca. 1740.
-Structural remains from outbuildings are also likely including barns, wood houses and storehouses.
-One barn is still extant between the Babson-Alling and White-Ellery Houses, however, at least one other barn, destroyed by fire in 1908, was also present close to the house.
-Occupational related features (privies, wells) are also likely on the property.
-Nineteenth century deeds for the house note at least two outhouses no longer extant.
-Many of the resources described above and other landscape features on the parcel together constitute a mid-nineteenth century rural landscape preserved on the property.
+Structural remains from outbuildings are also likely, including barns, wood houses, and storehouses.
+One barn is still extant between the Babson-Alling and White-Ellery Houses however, at least one other barn, destroyed by fire in 1908, was also present close to the house.
+Occupational related features (privies, wells) are also likely on the property. nineteenth-century deeds for the house note at least two outhouses no longer extant.
+Many of the resources described above and other landscape features on the parcel together constitute a mid-nineteenth-century rural landscape preserved on the property.